Ensuring network performance

-Computer procedures, programs and scripts that permit unauthenticated or unauthorized senders to send e-mail to arbitrary recipients from unrestricted sources are prohibited.
+Computer procedures, programs, websites and scripts that permit unauthenticated or unauthorized senders to send e-mail to arbitrary recipients from unrestricted sources are prohibited.

 Individual members of the campus community who elect to install wireless access points must assure that their operation will not disrupt University wireless network service.
 If the access point is installed and configured as a "bridge,” the people responsible for the systems using that device for network access will remain responsible for activity from their respective devices.
 If the wireless access point is configured as a "NAT" (Network Address Translator), the person responsible for the NAT will also be held accountable for all activity by those using the NAT.